slotdawg/ts2020/peer/peer.rst

 - Peer can directly manage Microsoft Distributed File Services (DFS) namespaces, allowing multiple file servers to be presented through a single namespace.
 This is a key component for supporting true Active-Active DR solutions for file sharing.

-- Peer can replicate files from Nutanix Files and other NAS platforms into Nutanix Objects for .... //MTM update !!!
+- Peer can replicate files from Nutanix Files and other NAS platforms into Nutanix Objects with optional snapshot capabilities for point-in-time recovery.
+All objects are in a transparent format that can be immediately used by other apps and services.

-- Peer offers tools for analyzing existing file servers to help with resource planning, optimization, and migration.
+- Peer tools for analyzing existing file servers to help with resource planning, optimization, and migration.

-//MTM update takeaways to match more closely with presentation?? !!!